gavinmcfarland/mole/README.md

 <hr />

-Mole is an platform agnostic preprocessor that allows you to create your own design system framework.
+Mole is a platform agnostic preprocessor that allows you to create your own design system framework.

 It's main features are: